dhruvbird/algorithm-js/README.md

 range for being in Max-Heap order.
 If 'cmp_lt' is used, it will check for range to be in Min-Heap order.

+11. heap_sort(input, cmp): Sorts 'input' using comparator 'cmp'.
+Sorts the array 'input' in-place.
+Returns the sorted array.
+The array passed as 'input' WILL be modified.
+This is an unstable sort - O(n log n)

 ###Comparators:
+All Comparators return either true or false only.

 1. cmp_lt(lhs, rhs): Returns whatever lhs < rhs returns

 2. cmp_gt(lhs, rhs): Uses < to do a > comparison